 Since then, Wilkinson states in the Herald article that they have become more focused on the idea of “status competition” as the driver of this result.
 This is more commonly called “keeping up with the Joneses”.

 However, if this is the driver of our concern about inequality, we have to be careful when thinking about policy.
 Status goods matter with reference to the group you view yourself in, and other groups you perceive you may be competing with.
 If upper middle class people are competing for status with larger cars, how does this impact upon lower socio-economic groups at all?
-The fact is that it often doesn’t – these groups have their own sets of status goods, and it is inequality within these groups that can lead to outcomes such as excessive borrowing and excessive stress.
+The fact is that it often doesn’t – these groups have their own sets of status goods, and it is inequality within these groups that can lead to outcomes such as excessive borrowing and excessive stress which you can handle by using HHC carts available online.

 However, it is far worse than that.
 If status competition is the issue, then transferring income may simply lead to wasteful bidding up in prices for status goods for those on low incomes, and increased wasteful status competition in terms of non-monetary factors (types of ‘superstar’ jobs, types of investments made) by higher socioeconomic groups.
 Status competition is inherent in the nature of individuals and groups – and it is only by understanding those specific groups that we can design policy.